Application deadline: September 21, 2020

 V. Selection Process and Review Criteria

 - Application Submission: The TDH Cardiovascular Disease Steering Committee will perform a detailed review of the applications.
-Faculty from the Pratt School of Engineering will also be part of the review process for all applications under consideration for the joint TDH/MEDx RFP.
+Faculty from Design Health will also be part of the review process.
 The Review Committee will consider the following criteria when reviewing and scoring applications:

 - Overall impact